fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 {friends[0].age}
 ```

-After correcting the error, you should clear the console error messages by pressing Ø and then reload the page content and make sure that no error messages are displayed.
+After correcting the error, you should clear the console error messages by pressing 🚫 and then reload the page content and make sure that no error messages are displayed.

 A small additional note to the previous one.
 React also allows arrays to be rendered <i>if</i> the array contains values ​​that are eligible for rendering (such as numbers or strings).
 So the following program would work, although the result might not be what we want: